Sitecore-Hackathon/2019-Vision/documentation/README.md

 ## Usage

-In order to be able to use our module, install the following package using Sitecore Installation Wizard: “DynamicItemSelectionFeature.zip”.
+In order to be able to use our module, install the following package using Sitecore Installation Wizard: “DynamicItemSelectionFeatures.zip”.

 You can start by navigating to the content editor, click on the “View tab”, and check the “Item Selector” checkbox in order to view the checkboxes next to the items in the content tree: